NARENDAREN/M3_WiperControlSysytem/5_Report/readme.md

 The TRW system, which is found on many General Motors cars, including all Cadillac models, can also be overridden or turned off so the car can be washed.

 ## ADVANTAGES
+  Low cost automation project.
+  Free from wear adjustment.
+  Less power consumption.
+  Operating principle is very easy Installation is simple.
+  It  is  possible to  operate  manually/automatically  by providing On/Off switch  Sensor cost is very low due to the use of conductive sensor
 ## DISADVANTAGES
+* Broken wiper control
+* Burned out fuse
+* Failed wiper motor
+* Damged wiper blades
+* snow and mist form

+causes for failure of windsheild and is dangerous for ride during rain
 ## APPLICATIONS

+-> It is used in four wheeler
+-> It is used in aircraft
+-> It is used in train
+-> It is used in six wheeler

 ## STM32F407 Discovery Board
 <img width="245" alt="STM" src="https://user-images.githubusercontent.com/101088188/168424317-9b16f25d-eae6-437b-ac89-c1ce078359c6.png">